jestes15/vector_ext/README.md

 - In class support for use of CUDA to do some vector operations
 - In class support for generating random numbers using cuRAND

+## In Progress
+- In class support for matrix multiplication

 ## Upcoming Features
 - In class support to find the inverse of the vector, assuming the vector is a square matrix
 - In class support to transpose the vector
-- In class support for matrix multiplication
 - In class support for finding the determinate, assuming the vector is a square matrix

 ## Upcoming Improvements